Why Do People Seek CPAP Alternatives?

-CPAPs work, yet many patients dislike using them.
+CPAP are an ideal treatment for many sleep apnea sufferers, yet others dislike using them at all.
 In fact, as many as 4 in 5 people do not use their CPAP machines for the recommended amount of time.
-It’s common for patients to find the mask and air pressure uncomfortable, the machine’s motor noisy, and the CPAP bulky.
-This is a problem because it means 4 in 5 five people are not getting proper treatment for sleep apnea.
+Most patients find the mask and air pressure uncomfortable, noisy, and bulky, resulting in stopping their treatment altogether.

 Oral Appliances & Their Benefits

-Which device is right for you depends on your unique characteristics.
+An oral appliance has become a favored method of treatment by many of our patients because of its ability to help a variety of problems based on what’s right for you and your unique characteristics.
 For example, we have solutions that are better for patients who grind their teeth, while we recommend a different appliance altogether for patients who suffer from nasal complications.
-Given the degree of customization, it’s telling that patients who use oral appliances are more likely to comply than those using CPAP.

 Other Alternatives to CPAP

-Helping alleviate the symptoms of sleep apnea can often come down to lifestyle choices.
-Even if you are being treated with a CPAP or an oral device, making certain lifestyle changes can only help minimize the effects of sleep apnea even further.
+Alleviating your symptoms of sleep apnea can often come down to lifestyle choices.
+Even if you’re being treated with a CPAP or an oral device, making certain changes can minimize the effects of sleep apnea even further.

-First, weight plays a role in sleep apnea and weight loss can definitely help alleviate the condition, depending on the patient.
-If you smoke, quitting smoking can make a large impact on your sleep apnea.
-Likewise, reducing consumption of alcohol and the use of sleeping pills, as well as other sedatives, can help.
+- Tobacco & Alcohol Consumption: If you smoke, quitting smoking can make a large impact on your sleep apnea.
+Likewise, reducing the consumption of alcohol and the use of sleeping pills, as well as other sedatives, can help.

-Depending on the type and source of sleep apnea, positional therapy — training yourself to sleep on your side — can also help.
-There are also throat exercises you can practice, helping to tone the muscles along the airway passage.
-These are typically more useful for patients who suffer from simple snoring, but they can also help those who experience mild-to-moderate sleep apnea.
+- Positional Therapy: Depending on the type and source of sleep apnea, training yourself to sleep on your side can help.
+There are also throat exercises you can practice to help to tone the muscles along your airway passage.

-A number of surgeries are also available, including nasal surgery, adenoidectomies, maxillomandibular advancement surgery, and the tracheostomy.
-Newer treatments, such as the laser-assisted uvulopalatoplasty and the palate Coblation®, are less invasive but are also less tested and can be more expensive.
+- Surgery: A number of surgeries are also available, including nasal surgery, adenoidectomies, maxillomandibular advancement surgery, and tracheostomy.